jlwetzel-slab/rCLAMPS/README.md

 ![My Image](example_coef-zfC2H2-b2.a3.png)

-*Note: coefficients for tyrosine (Y) are absent because it was arbitrarily chosen as a reference amino acid for each base-contacting position.
+*Note: coefficients for tyrosine (Y) are absent because it was arbitrarily chosen as a reference amino acid for each protein-to-base contact position pair.
 Thats is, the effects of tyrosine on preference for each base in each position are absorbed into intercept terms.*

 ### Requirements
 For a list of requirements to run rCLAMPS and/or **examplePredictions.py**, please see **requirements.txt**.
 If you wish to reproduce models examined in the manuscript, please see **modelReproductions.txt**.